 How hard is it to get into Ohio State and can I get accepted?
 The school has a 52% acceptance rate ranking it #13 in Ohio for lowest rate of acceptance.
 Last year, 24,988 out of 48,077 applicants were admitted making Ohio State a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 17 percent.
 Ohio State University typically accepts and attracts "A-" average high school students.
 Only 32% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top ten percent of their high school class.
+Most incoming freshmen graduated in the top quarter of their high school class.

 Sponsored by Cappex

 |SAT Reading 25th||590|

 |SAT Composite 25th||1240|